AliyunContainerService/pouch/docs/features/pouch_with_lxcfs.md

 ## What is LXCFS

 [LXCFS](https://github.com/lxc/lxcfs) is a small [FUSE filesystem](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) written with the intention of making Linux containers feel more like a virtual machine.
-It started as a side-project of LXC but is useable by any runtime.
+It started as a side-project of LXC but is usable by any runtime.
 LXCFS is compatible on Linux kernel 2.6+.
 And LXCFS will take care that the information provided by crucial files in `procfs` such as:

 * /proc/cpuinfo
 * /proc/diskstats